Why People Living with Dementia Heal Better in a Familiar Environment

-There really is no place like home for the more than 6 million Americans living with dementia.
+There really is no place like home for the more than six million Americans living with dementia.
 These individuals face memory loss and other cognitive barriers that are severe enough to interfere with daily life, both in familiar and unfamiliar environments.
 This is why a trip to the hospital can turn someone living with dementia’s world upside down, often leading to delirium, functional decline, and distress.

-As a geriatrician, I have learned that treating people living with dementia in the hospital is a tremendous challenge.
+Treating people living with dementia in the hospital is a tremendous challenge.
 A report published in the International Journal of Geriatric Psychiatry notes that people living with dementia have a “significantly higher risk for all-cause hospitalizations and longer hospital length of stay.”
 The Alzheimer’s Association points out that people living with dementia have twice as many hospital stays per year as other seniors and are more likely to have chronic conditions.
 Even more alarming, a study in Cambridge University Press found that people living with dementia who are admitted to the hospital for a urinary tract infection or pneumonia – two of Contessa’s most common conditions – had a higher mortality rate during admission.

 The Home’s Clear Benefits

-By being treated at home, people living with dementia are familiar with their floor plan, furniture, and the rooms in which they reside.
-When they have to get up in the middle of the night, they have a lower propensity to bump into objects, have trouble finding the bathroom, or experience other obstacles that may lead to a debilitating fall.
+By being treated at home, people living with dementia are familiar with their floor plan, furniture and the rooms in which they reside.
+When they have to get up in the middle of the night, they have a lower propensity to bump into objects, have trouble finding the bathroom or experience other obstacles that may lead to a debilitating fall.
 Often, their loved ones are by their side and not in a waiting room.
 Rather than having to meet and get to know their care teams, a caregiver support system is often built-in the home.
 Perhaps best of all, their favorite things are also nearby (pets, books etc.) and meals are usually made at home rather than a hospital kitchen.